Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/C/0_Getting_Ready_(Important).rst

 1. Make sure your network is of good connection.

 2. Open Arduino IDE, and click File>Preference.
-In new pop-up window, find “Additional Boards Manager URLs”, and replace with a new line：
+In new pop-up window, find "Additional Boards Manager URLs", and replace with a new line：

 https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json